Smooh/cast/README.md

 # Smooh Cast
 Smooh Cast is a free online screen recording tool, capable of showing your camera along with the recording as picture-in-picture (pip) on browsers that support it.

+If the browser supports PWA, it is also possible to install Smooh Cast and use it offline.

 The tool can be accessed [here](https://smooh.tech/cast/).

 ---